Lanes11/Lanes11/README.md

 1. My first higher education was a bachelor's degree from the Moscow Aviation Institute in "Systems Analysis and Control" (Applied Informatics), and I graduated in 2029.

 📚 Books read:
-1. Grokkai Deep Learning by Andrew Trask
+1. Grokking Deep Learning by Andrew W. Trask